WILDFIRE SMOKE LINGERS ACROSS WISCONSIN

 Your First Alert Weather Forecast:

 You may smell some smoke today...
 Wildfire smoke is drifting into Wisconsin from large blazes in western Canada.
-The Wisconsin DNR has issued an Air Quality Advisory until noon.
-Children, the elderly and people with lung or heart disease should limit their time outside.
-Even though this advisory expires at noon, don’t be surprised if the smoky sunshine continues through the afternoon and evening.
+Due to the elevated air pollution, children, the elderly and people with lung or heart disease should limit their time outside.

 Meanwhile, warmer air rotating around high pressure, will boost today’s high temperatures into the lower 80s.
 While it’s going to be a little warmer than yesterday, the humidity won’t be all that thick.
 However, even without deep moisture across the area, some unstable air near the Upper Michigan border may spark a couple garden variety thunderstorms this afternoon.